 It is an experiment containing the elements of graphic design, electronics, programming, printing and bookbinding techniques.

 Electrolibrary was awarded many prizes, including the one from The Association of Applied Graphic Designers in the Début category.

 While most projects in this list require a specially designed paper book, this concept offers much more.

 FingerLink, a codename for a prototype system developed by Fujitsu Technologies, can connect any printed book with a digital environment.
 In fact, it can be any real object.

 Presented for the first time in August 2013, the concept detects objects your finger is touching in the real world.
 That way, the surface you touch becomes a touchscreen interface.

 In other words, you can use touch gestures to perform different actions – with the exception that this is not happening on a tablet display, but on a page of a paper book.

 This technology measures the shape of real-world objects, and automatically adjusts the coordinate systems for the camera, projector, and real world.

-Thanks to that, you can import any information from a real to digital world.
+Thanks to that, you can import any information from a real to the digital world.
 For instance, you can select the text and get a translation in the internet browser using Google Translate.

 Suddenly, with FingerLink on the horizon, augmented reality library projects like Nimble look very probable to implement.